logion-network/logion-backend/README.md

 It is recommended to install the [SonarLint plugin](https://www.sonarlint.org/) in your IDE in order to get real-time feedback on potential bugs, security issues, etc. The project should be analyzed on a regular basis e.g., before each push.

+## Logion Components

+* The [Node](https://github.com/logion-network/logion-node) is the implementation of the chain.
+* The [Substrate API Sidecar](https://github.com/logion-network/substrate-api-sidecar) is a REST connector to access the chain.
+* The [Java backend](https://github.com/logion-network/logion-backend) stores data which cannot be exposed publicly, or which wait legal officer's approval.
+* The [Wallet](https://github.com/logion-network/logion-wallet) is the user application.